davestewart/extension-bus/README.md

 #### TypeScript

-If you would prefer to declare `handlers` separately, you type their parameters with the `Handlers` type:
+If you would prefer to declare `handlers` separately, type their parameters with the `Handlers` type:

 ```ts
 import { type Handlers } from 'bus'